Evo Morales leaves Mexico on ‘temporary’ trip to Cuba

-MEXICO CITY (AP) — A person close to the self-exiled former President Evo Morales of Bolivia said Friday that the former leader is in Cuba for a medical appointment.
+MEXICO CITY (AP) — Evo Morales, the self-exiled former president of Bolivia, is in Cuba for a medical appointment, an aide to the former leader said Friday night.

-The person spoke on condition of anonymity, and did not specify whether it was a routine medical checkup or an appointment to treat a specific ailment.
+Gabriela Montaño, a former Bolivian health minister who has been with Morales in Mexico, did not specify whether he made the trip for a routine medical checkup or an appointment to treat a specific ailment.

-The person said Morales was scheduled to see the same Cuban medical team that attended to him in Bolivia.
+Morales underwent treatment in Cuba in 2017 for nose, ear and throat complaints.

 Mexico’s foreign relations ministry confirmed that Morales had left Friday on a “temporary”visit to Cuba.